Welcome to the Faculty Diversity, Equity, Inclusion and Justice page!

 Other areas overseen by Dr. Jiménez-Herrera include the Center for Teaching Excellence, General Education, and First Year Seminar.

-These workshops and trainings will be available to faculty asynchronously via Canvas.
-The content will be presented using recorded sessions with interactive learning activities and reflections that engage the participants throughout each module.
+Workshops and trainings are offered in-person and on-demand/asynchronously via Canvas.
+The on-demand offering will present the content using recorded sessions with interactive learning activities and reflections that engage the participants throughout each module.
 Faculty will be able to follow along and complete the workshops at their own pace.
+A certificate of completion will be provided!

 - Developing a Framework for Understanding Social Identity